Marcellus of Tangier: Alternative version

 An alternative version of his legend states that he was a centurion of the Legio VII Gemina Pia Felix, and was born in what is now León, Spain, in the middle of the third century.
 This version, however, has been shown to be largely apocryphal.
 (Note: The oldest versions of the documents relating to Saint Marcelleus lack any reference to either Léon or the legio septima gemina.
 They do not belong to the original. see: Noé Villaverde Vega, Tingitana en la antigüedad tardía, siglos III–VII, p.
 341) The story relates that Marcellus lived close to the city walls.
 During the birthday celebrations for the Emperor Maximian, in July 298, Marcellus publicly demonstrated his Christian faith by throwing down the insignia of his rank, and proclaimed that he venerated only one God.
 He was then sent to Tangiers to be judged by the vice-prefect (vicar), Agricolanus.
 He was condemned to death and decapitated on October 29, 298, together with his wife Nona and his twelve sons (Claudius, Lupercus, Victorius, Facundus, Primitivus, Servandus, Germanus, Faustus, Januarius, and Martial).
 Included in this group of sons are the martyrs Emeterius and Celedonius, though their connection to Marcellus is probably apocryphal.
-Servandus and Germanus (or Cermanus) were venerated separately at Cadiz, and their association with Marcellus is also apocryphal.
+Servandus and Germanus (or Cermanus) were venerated separately at Cádiz, and their association with Marcellus is also apocryphal.